Research & Data

 KIDS COUNT Oregon

 Our Children Oregon has served as Oregon’s state KIDS COUNT partner (a program of the Annie E. Casey Foundation) for over two decades.
-We support the mission of KIDS COUNT to ensure reliable and high-quality data about child well-being is accessible to the public, advocates, and policymakers through the production and promotion of the Oregon County Data Book.
-Released annually in late fall, this report on the status of Oregon’s children and families tracks key indicators across domains of child well-being, including health and education, at the county level, and provides a comparison to the state as a whole.
+We support the mission of KIDS COUNT to ensure reliable and high-quality data about child well-being is accessible to the public, advocates, and policymakers through the production and promotion of the Oregon KIDS COUNT County Data Cards.
+Released annually, this report provides a snapshot of Oregon’s children and tracks key well-being indicators across domains of economic well-being, education, health, and family and community, at the county level, and provides a comparison to the state as a whole.

 - static reports

 - Data Handouts

 - 2020 Kids Count Data